WHAT IS IMMERSIVE THEATRE??

 Q: Why do I have to sign a waiver?

-A: You will be asked to sign a Release of Liability with your legal name, acknowledging that you are at least 18 years old, and are willing to participate in an event at your own risk.
+A: You will be asked to sign a Release of Liability with your legal name, acknowledging that you are at least 18 years old (or an approved minor with accompanying adult), and are willing to participate in an event at your own risk.
 If you choose not to sign the waiver, you will not be allowed to participate, and your ticket will NOT be refunded.

 Q: I only have the option to select one ticket on my selected performance time, does that mean there is only one ticket left or that I can only purchase one ticket at a time?